 Patients will log into the HIPAA compliant Liyfe app to log and track symptoms they experience and communicate with the Care Team.

+Clinical advice can be given by clinicians on the app.
 Evidence-based educational content is available automatically according to patient symptoms to help in-home symptom management.

-Just like every patient has unique needs, so does every practice.
-That's why Liyfe allows you to customize our AI-based questions, workflows and triggers to best meet your needs and goals.
 Regardless of your practice size, location, or patient volume, Liyfe helps you to ensure each patient receives standardized, comprehensive care.

 Clinical Evidence Supporting Symptom Management